p4ali/Notes/js/frameworks.md

 ## Angular
+Angular is self-contained.
+And the most active so far framework.

 ### Client-side templates - Template and data shipped to the browser and then are assembled there.
 Most classic multi-page web
 appliction create their HTML by assembling and joining it with data on the server, and then shipping the finished pages up to the browser.